d3/d3-hierarchy/README.md

 <a name="tree_size" href="#tree_size">#</a> <i>tree</i>.<b>size</b>([<i>size</i>])

 If *size* is specified, sets the layout size to the specified two-element array [*width*, *height*] and returns this tree layout.
 If *size* is not specified, returns the current layout size, which defaults to [1, 1].
 A layout size of null indicates that a [node size](#node_size) will be used instead.
-The coordinates *x* and *y* represent an arbitrary coordinate system; for example,to produce a radial layout, a size of [360, *radius*] corresponds to a breadth of 360° and a depth of *radius*.
+The coordinates *x* and *y* represent an arbitrary coordinate system; for example, to produce a [radial layout](http://bl.ocks.org/mbostock/2e12b0bd732e7fe4000e2d11ecab0268), a size of [360, *radius*] corresponds to a breadth of 360° and a depth of *radius*.

 <a name="tree_nodeSize" href="#tree_nodeSize">#</a> <i>tree</i>.<b>nodeSize</b>([<i>size</i>])